This Supernatural feature contains MAJOR spoilers up to and including the series finale.

 Watch if you like: High concept comedy, Misha Collins

 What better way to raise the stakes early in the season than to flash forward five years and reveal what the world will look like after the Apocalypse has come about?
 Funny and heartfelt in equal measure, this is a classic alternate timeline story with a twist.
 It is also a really important episode in the development of Lucifer as a character, here played with squirming intensity by Jared Padalecki, who gets to sit out most of the story while Jensen Ackles pulls double, only to come and steal the show at the end.
+It also features some advice from Chuck (i.e. God) to hoard toilet paper, which turned out to be remarkably prescient.

 Best moment: The reveal of Hippie Future Castiel, who has taken a surprising attitude towards the end of the world.